What is the course about?

-- talk about yourself and ask others about themselves (name, nationality, job, family, where you live)
+- talk about yourself and ask people about themselves (nationality, job, family, where you live)

-- order drinks and food in a cafe or in restaurant
+- order food in a café or restaurant

 Please note that the above outcomes are flexible as the pace of the lessons will depend on the achievements of the group of students.